pygreece/community/organization/principles/en.md

 ## PyGreece Community Principles

-Below you can find the main principles of PyGreece community, the Greek Python community managed by the PyGreece AMKE.
+Below you can find the main principles of the PyGreece community, the Greek Python community managed by the PyGreece AMKE.
 The byLaws of PyGreece AMKE entity are different and can be found [here](https://publicity.businessportal.gr/company/180308907000).